 You have 0 product(s) in your cart.

-If someone is a Master Scuba Diver, that means he or she has significant experience and scuba training.
+As a certified Master Scuba Diver, you will join an elite group of scuba enthusiasts.
 Fewer than 2% of divers ever achieve this rating, which makes them an elite group.
 And, perhaps most importantly, you will have earned your peers' respect as someone truly passionate about diving.

 - PADI (Junior) Advanced Open Water Diver certified